jfspps/Data-Structures-and-Algorithms/28_Graphs.md

 + Instead of assigning a -1 value to the appropriate element, one assigns the parent node value as its value.
 A value of 2 at index 17 means an element with the value of 17 is child node to parent, which has the value of 2.
 + The parent node is symbolised by the negative value of the number of members (the _cardinality_ of the set), including itself and all other descendants.
-+ A value of -1 is assigned to all other elements which do not represent any member.
++ A value of -1 is assigned to all other elements which do not represent any member (they are essentially _singletons_)

 Overall, an array such as {2, -4, 2, 2} shows that elements 0, 2 and 3 are child nodes each having, respectively, the values 0, 2 and 3.
 They are child nodes to node 2.
 There are a total of four members in this set, where the parent node is symbolised with the negative of the _cardinality_ of the set.